 Caladiums can add that right pop of color

 Bold colors that make shady areas pop to life always get my attention.
-So often our shady areas are left a little neglected as we can’t always find a blooming plant that will work, and we tend to strain our imagination on what else we can use.
-There are large selections of coleus, but varieties of today can handle full sun in most cases and have left the shade realm.
-One of the plants that I enjoy for shady areas is that of the caladium.
+So often our shady areas are left a little neglected as we can’t always find a blooming plant that will work and we tend to strain our imagination on what else we can use.
+There are large selections of coleus, but varieties today can handle full sun in most cases and have left the shade realm.
+One plant that I enjoy for shady areas is caladium.

-A relative of the elephant ear plants, caladiums are smaller with a wider variety of leaf colors.
-Some are as short as 10 inches, while others can grow close to 30 inches.
-Leaves can also range in size and shape depending on the variety, but often are heart or lance-shaped.
+A relative of elephant ear plants, caladiums are smaller with a wider variety of leaf colors.
+Some are as short as 10 inches while others can grow close to 30.
+Leaves can also range in size and shape depending on the variety but often are heart or lance-shaped.

-Caladiums are an easyto-grow plant if a few steps are followed.
+Caladiums are an easy-to-grow plant if a few steps are followed.
 They do not like cold weather or soils, so planting the tubers too early in the season can cause the roots to rot.
-Caladiums prefer a soil temperature of 70 degrees in order to thrive, often around our area it takes a while for the soils to warm up that much.
+Caladiums prefer a soil temperature of 70 degrees in order to thrive.
+Often around our area, it takes a while for soils to warm up that much.
 An early start inside is preferable to get them going before placing them outside.
-I like to plant them in containers as the soil temperature seems to warm up faster and remains that way longer in the season.
+I like to plant them in containers, the soil temperature seems to warm up faster and remains that way longer in the season.
 Also, in shady areas, if they remain wet, slugs can be a problem and eat up the leaves.
-In containers they are off the ground and do not encounter that problem nearly as easily.
+In containers, they are off the ground and do not encounter that problem nearly as easily.

-Most caladium varieties are adapted to full shade, however there are suntolerant varieties that are becoming more popular, but they can only handle up to three hours of direct sun a day.
-That is preferably a cool eastside sun and not a heat-ofthe-day sun.
-If the plants are placed into sun stress too often, they will begin to fail.
+Most caladium varieties are adapted to full shade, however, there are sun-tolerant varieties that are becoming more popular, but they can only handle up to three hours of direct sun a day.
+That is preferably a cool east-side sun and not a heat-of-the-day sun.
+If they are placed into sun stress too often, the plants will begin to fail.

-There are numerous different type of caladiums with beautiful leaf colors that can take your breath away.
+There are numerous different types of caladiums with beautiful leaf colors that can take your breath away.
 Here are a few of the most common selections and their great attributes.

-Red flash is a mediumsized plant that can reach 20 inches tall and sports red-veined leaves speckled with white and fuschia and edged in deep green.
+- Red Flash is a medium-sized plant that can reach 20 inches tall.
+It has red-veined leaves speckled with white and fuchsia and edged in deep green.

-Pink gem is a foot to a 1 1/2 feet high with bright pink sword-like leaves.
+- Pink Gem is a foot to a foot and a half high with bright pink sword-like leaves.

-Brandywine is another large one with burgundy leaves edged in contrasting green borders.
+- Brandywine is a large one with burgundy leaves edged in contrasting green borders.

 Although there are many other selections to choose from, these are just a sampling of what awaits you in the market for your own gardens.
 Keep in mind that these tubers are not hardy for our area, so they need to be dug up in the fall season if you want to save them from one year to the next.

 If you decide to save them, take them inside after the temperatures drop below 50 and let them fade off.
-Once this has occurred, cut off the foliage and root hairs and let the tubers dry for five days and then place them into a container of dry peat moss for dark storage at about 60 degrees.
-This will keep them healthy until the following spring when you can replant them for a new season of beauty.
+Once this has occurred, cut off the foliage and root hairs, let the tubers dry for five days and then place them into a container of dry peat moss for dark storage at about 60 degrees.
+This will keep them healthy till the following spring when you can replant them for a new season of beauty.

 Caladiums are a great choice for that pop of color in your shade gardens.
-Give them a try this year and see what fun you can have with them.
+Give them a try next year and see what fun you can have with them!